mathsatan/bonjour-demo-app/README.md

 # Bonjour Demo

+## Overview
 The workspace contains two projects: a simple connection listener (BonjourServer) and a simple service browser (BonjourClient) that resolves Bonjour services and their IP addresses.
+In the next sections you will find the tutorial for configuring Avahi daemon for Raspberry Pi.

 ## Installing ZeroConfig implementation (Avahi) on Raspberry Pi

+Check Avahi status after connecting to the Internet:
+`sudo systemctl status avahi-daemon`
+If Avahi-daemon is already installed proceed to the next section, otherwise let's install it.

+You will need an Internet connection to proceed, so use any tutorial to setup it.

+Run `sudo apt-get update`.
-First run `sudo apt-get install avahi-daemon`.
+Then run `sudo apt-get install avahi-daemon`.

-Next, make sure it runs at startup, enter `sudo update-rc.d avahi-daemon defaults`.
+Next, make sure it runs at startup, enter:
+`sudo update-rc.d avahi-daemon defaults`.

+## Configuring Avahi

 Create a configuration file containing information about the server.
 `sudo nano /etc/avahi/services/demoapp.service`